 Registered office address: After the company has been registered, the permanent address of its registered office must be filed with the registrar of the company.
 The registered office of the company is where the company’s main affairs are being conducted and where all the documents are placed.

 Obtaining other documents: For electronic submission of documents, every company must obtain a digital signature certificate that is used to verify the authenticity of the documents.
 Moreover, in a company employing professionals (secretary, chartered accountant, cost accountant etc.) for varied activities, certifications by these professionals is necessary.

 - Limited liability: In a private limited company, there is a limited liability, which means the members of the company are not at the risk of losing their private assets.
 If a company fails, the shareholders are liable to sell their assets for payment

 - Less number of shareholders: Unlike a public company that requires seven shareholders, a private limited company can be started with just two shareholders

 - Ownership: As the company’s shares are owned by investors, founders and management, the owners are at the liberty of transferring and selling their shares to others

 - Uninterrupted existence: As mentioned earlier, the company stays a legal entity until it is legally shut down, the company runs even after the death or departure of any member

 Disadvantages of a private limited company

-All though there are many benefits of having a registered private limited company, one of the disadvantages it gets with it is the compliance formalities for shutting it down.
+One of the disadvantages it gets with pvt ltd company is the compliance formalities for shutting it down.
 It often ends up getting too complicated and time-consuming.